ykrasnikov/US-Traffic-Accidents/Analysis/Readme.md

 _______________________________
 # 6. Time of Day Effect

-More accidents happen during the daytime vs. the nightime by about 4/1.
+The number of accidents during the daytime outnumber the number of accidents during the nightime by about 4/1.

 <img src="output/day_night_accident_share.png" align="center" width="400"/>

-Given this distribution, we broke the date down a little more:
+Given this distribution, we broke the data down a little more:

 <img src="output/accidents_per_hour.png" align="center" width="400"/>

 ### Observations:
-Obviously, there is a greater distribution of accidents by daytime hours than night time.
-Even further, there seem to be spikes in accident traffic during the hours of 6:00am to around 11:00am and then again from 4:00pm to 7:00pm: representing some really-bad-mronings and evenings for rush hour commuters.
+As you can see, there is a greater distribution of accidents by daytime hours than night time.
+Even further, there seem to be spikes in accident traffic during the hours of 6:00am to around 11:00am and then again from 4:00pm to 7:00pm: representing some "really bad" mornings and evenings for rush hour commuters.

 **_LINK TO CODE - [cars_vs_ammenities_texas](../amenities-and-time-of-day/cars_vs_ammenities_texas.ipynb)_**